seren/aws-token-refresh/README.md

     - `# Blah` - You may place comment lines within the profile
     - `role_name` - The name of the role to assume.
 NOTE: The presence of this is also used to determine whether a profile is a "user" profile or a "role" profile.
     - `account_id` - The account ID that the role is in.
 Used, along with the role_name, to form the role ARN
-    - `master_profile` - Optional.
-The name of the profile to use to assume this role.
-Can be used to override the default `MASTER_PROFILE` setting in the `aws-token-or-role-refresh.sh` script.
+    - `master_profile` - The name of the user profile which has permissions to assume this role.
     - `region` - Optional.
 Useful if you always use the same region, or want to use different nicknames for different regions